 Battery-wise, you are supplied with a 56Wh pack.

 3. Cooling system

 Here, we see a cooling solution that comprises a heat pipe that looks thick from above but actually has a very thin profile.
 This can be said for the fan as well.

 Acer TravelMate P4 (TMP414-51) in-depth review

 It's not news that Acer is struggling in the business laptop market, compared to Lenovo and Dell, and their respective ThinkPad and Latitude brands.
 However, the TravelMate series is becoming more and more popular, and there is a reason for that.
 Apparently, Acer is no slouch and they keep updating their lineup with the latest and greatest in terms of technology.
 Today, we have the TravelMate P4 (TMP414-51) notebook, which comes equipped with Intel's 10nm Tiger Lake lineup of processors.
-Als[...]Read the full review
+Also, the G-version is paired with a GeForce MX350 graphics card.
+However, the specs don't reflect ever[...]

 - MIL-STD-M810H-compliant body

 - Wide I/O, which includes a MicroSD card reader